bverbeken/ostia.be/source/_posts/2013-01-29-legacy-code.markdown

 Fast forward a couple of weeks.
 A guy from the other team, Bart, comes in and tells me there's something wrong with the webservice: in a specific case, our code wouldn't reply with a *bad request*, but an *ok*.
 A bug.
 No biggie, but a bug nevertheless.
 I go look in the code, to only find production code.
 Not a single test there.

-*(Before going on, an important note: I don't want to blame Alex.
+*(Before going on, an important note: I'm not blaming Alex.
 Nobody writes bugfree code.
-In his defence, this web service api is a thin layer on top of the core application and thin layers should be trivial, so I understand why writing tests in this case seem like a waste of time.
-I just want to explain why this is wrong imho)*
+In Alex's defence, this web service api is a thin layer on top of the core application and thin layers should be trivial.
+So I understand why writing tests in this case seem like a waste of time.)*

 Back to the bug.
 I have a couple of options here.